 PageSeeder provides a file validation icon in the right sidebar for all PageSeeder documents.
-It will use the Schematron schema specific to the document if any and fallback on PageSeeder's best practice schema.
+It uses the Schematron schema specific to the document if any and fallback on PageSeeder’s best practice schema.

 Batch validation is very useful for QA or when the structure or semantics of documents needs to evolve.